Swyter/poptools/README.md

 # Natively launch the games in windowed mode

-The three games use your Profile.DAT to store the video settings, resolution and fullscreen mode.
+The three games use your `Profile.DAT` to store the video settings, resolution and fullscreen mode.
 You can use the *010 Editor* template and script in this repository to edit the file yourself, change the field and recompute the checksum or just use these handy premade profiles.

 * *Sands of Time*, drop it in your `<game-dir>/Profiles/<name>/` folder: https://cdn.discordapp.com/attachments/760854217509830676/1060513753734598686/Profile.DAT
 * *Warrior Within*, drop it in your `<game-dir>/POPWWProfiles/<name>/` folder: https://cdn.discordapp.com/attachments/760854217509830676/1060513840418263120/Profile.DAT
 * *The Two Thrones* drop it in your `<game-dir>/POP3Profiles/<name>/` folder: https://cdn.discordapp.com/attachments/760854217509830676/1060524464015675402/Profile.DAT

 Make a copy of the original one, you will lose your existing options (remapped keys included) and the unlocked extras progress.

+It will take another restart for the game to start windowed from the beginning; as on start-up the game loads the video and sound settings from `DefaultProfile.DAT`.
+When you exit the game, the settings for that last profile overwrite the default one.

 ## Show the close, minimize and maximize buttons in windowed mode